 The Clarity Psychology team of consultants have extensive experience in working with both psychological and neuropsychological difficulties.
 The core ethos of our team is to put the client at ease through a compassionate approach and we pride ourselves on developing excellent working relationships.

 Dr Graeme Flaherty JonesDirector Clarity Pyschology

 Graeme has a unique ability to make psychological concepts accessible and practical to influence change.
-His dedication to providing exceptional quality services has received awards and recognition in his field.
-At the heart of all Graeme’s work is a passion for developing relationships with others that can be used to bring about meaningful change.close
+His dedication to providing exceptional quality services has received recognition in his field.
+His wealth of experience in developing and leading services has brought with it specialist interests in the field of mental capacity and team communication.
+At the heart of Graeme’s work is a passion for developing trusting relationships with others that can be used to bring about meaningful change.close

 Oli’s warm, empathic and personable approach enables him to build effective therapeutic relationships with individuals and teams in a timely fashion, and he is recognised for providing high quality assessments, reports and interventions tailored to the needs of clients.
 Central to Oli’s practice is his desire to work with people to bring about positive change and enhanced quality of life.

 Find Me On Twitterclose

 Dr Laura-Jayne Carter is a Highly Specialist Clinical Psychologist both within NHS and Clarity Psychology.
 Passionate about working in neurobehaviour, neurodegenerative conditions and neurorehabilitation, she has completed further specialist training in neuropsychology.